-Justus Kempthorne and Inez Valk-Kempthorne, who fled Manhattan a while back, make a good team: He's a carpenter and cabinetmaker, and she's a chef/caterer.
-When they refurbished an 1860s house in the Northwestern Catskills and opened Table on Ten, it was cause for celebration.
-Now, there are two rooms at the inn, and weekend visitors from NYC can stay overnight after a dinner at the cafe.
+We’ve long been followers of Inez Valk, the chef/caterer who fled Manhattan a while back to open Table on Ten in the northwestern Catskills.
+When she refurbished an 1860s house and opened the restaurant, it was cause for celebration.
+But we also love the two rooms Valk lets above the inn, where weekend visitors from New York City can stay overnight after a dinner at the cafe.

-“The two upstairs bedrooms echo the atmosphere and aesthetic of the cafe," the couple says.
-“By staying with us, you become a de facto member of the community that congregates downstairs; venture down and enjoy the food (gathered from local farms, dairies and producers), join in a workshop, browse around the microshop, or just sit, drink coffee, read or work at your laptop.”
+“The two upstairs bedrooms echo the atmosphere and aesthetic of the cafe,” Valk says.
+“By staying with us, you become a de facto member of the community that congregates downstairs; venture down and enjoy the food (gathered from local farms, dairies, and producers), join in a workshop, browse around the microshop, or just sit, drink coffee, read or work at your laptop.”

 Above: In the bath, original fixtures and fittings add to the humble feel.